anim8js/anim8js/docs/Concepts.md

 A variable type which has a defined [calculator](#calculator).
 One of: number, 2d, 3d, string, rgb, rgba, & quaternion.

+#### Data Point

+A value that can be used in an [animation](#animation) and be parsed by a [calculator](#calculator).
+Valid formats:

+- `true`: represents the current value on the [subject](#subject)
+- `2.5`: a constant value
+- `"-20"`: a value relative to the current value on the subject
+- `anim8.computed(func)`: a function which is invoked at the start of an animation which should return a value to be used in its place
+- `func`: a function that should be called each frame which returns a value to be used in its place
+- `anim8.computed.random({min: 1, max: 5})`: a function which generates a random value between the min & max at the start of an animation

 #### Calculator

 A class which performs mathematical operations for a single [data type](#data-type).
 A calculator also takes user entered values and parses them into the expected data type format.